MiramarCISC/CISC191-SUM20-A/README.md

 mvn clean
 ```

-**NOTE:** If unit tests fail for some reason after new changes that prevents
+**NOTE:** If unit tests fail after new changes that prevents from building the
-from building the `.jar` file, simply skip unit testing from build by running
+`.jar` file, although not recommended, simply skip unit testing from build by
+running

 ```bash
 mvn clean install -Dmaven.test.skip